Brony fandom: Criticism

-The adult fandom has been perceived negatively by others, with coverage of the brony fandom overshadowing the show itself.
+The adult fandom has been perceived negatively by some critics, with coverage of the brony fandom overshadowing the show itself.
 Much of the fandom's ridicule from others comes from the perception of the mostly adult male fanbase enjoying a show that is marketed to the young female demographic.
-Through this, the brony community has encountered ridicule through trolling on internet forums, not only from its inception at 4chan, but after moving away from the site.
-This has also been called out in conservative popular media.
-The Fox News Channel comedy talk program Red Eye poked fun at the fandom because it largely consists of young adult males.
-Commenting on Schlichter's article, Greg Pollowitz of National Review Online wrote that considering the target audience he could not understand the show's appeal to adult men.
-Jerry Springer attempted to bring bronies onto his talk for a segment on "Outrageously Guilty Pleasures", though fans warned others about the potential ridicule.
+Through this, the brony community has encountered ridicule through trolling on internet forums, not only from its inception at 4chan, but also after moving away from the site.